MiceEternal/bookroll_pdf_downloader/README.md

 1. Open a BookRoll material page in Chrome
 2. Click the extension icon
-3. Click **Scan Pages** — the extension will automatically navigate through all pages
+3. Click **Scan Pages** — the extension will automatically navigate through all pages,There will be a pause for a few seconds on the last page; please wait for it to finish
 4. Once scanning is complete, click **Download PDF**

 ## Notes